ethersphere/swarm-cli/README.md

 upload   Upload file to Swarm
-status   Check API availability and Bee compatibility
+status   Check API availability and Bee compatibility addresses   Display the addresses of the Bee node

 Run 'swarm-cli COMMAND --help' for more information on a command